Pictogrammers/Components/README.md

 ## Publish

 This project does not use the normal `npm publish`.
-Always run the script.
+Always run the script to build individual components.

 ```bash
 npm run publish